3136 McBride Avenue, Surrey, BC

 Blackie Spit Park is also a great place to see aquatic mammals.
 Harbour seals and their pups love to rest on the sandbars.
 The Park is managed as a wildlife conservation area so habitat enhancement activities are ongoing throughout the park.

-The nature trail walkaround Blackie Spit Park is around 5 kilometres long.
-Allow around 2 hours for this walk.
+The nature trail walk around Blackie Spit Park is around five kilometres long.
+Allow around two hours for this walk.
 Blackie Spit Park has signs throughout the park for a self-guided walk.
 Learn about the history and ecological significance of the area while enjoying the beautiful ocean views and wildlife.

 This waterfront park is also home to the , the and the Dunsmuir Community Gardens.